CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/9-Operations-Demo.md

 1. Optionally, ask Copilot to export the generated RFP to a Word document.

-### Copilot in Outlook
+## Task 3: Copilot in Outlook

-Lastly, use Copilot in Outlook to draft an email to potential suppliers summarizing the RFP document.
+In this task, you'll use Copilot in Outlook to draft an email to potential suppliers summarizing the RFP document.

 1. Click on the **Apps (1)** fromt he left navigative apne and then select **Outlook (2)** under Apps section.